navarrew/strain-comp/README.md

 ## Dependencies ##

 All but one of these scripts are coded in Python, which also must be installed.
-The first script is a (bash or zsh) shell script.
+The other script is a (bash or zsh) shell script.
   1. **python** >= 3.11 (see conda/anaconda below)
   2. **ncbi-datasets-cli** [https://github.com/ncbi/datasets] - _conda install -c conda-forge ncbi-datasets-cli_
   3. **biopython** [https://github.com/biopython/biopython] - _conda install -c conda-forge biopython_